Bon Jour Versailles Table Lamp by Baccarat

 W32 x D32 x H42 cm (Large)

 5-10 Business Days.
-This product is made to order specially for you and lead times may vary slightly.
+Lead times may vary slightly.
 A dispatch date will be confirmed once an order has been processed.

 Further options are available and our design team are at your disposal, so do not hesitate to contact us as we can discuss your requirements – please phone 01425 600273, send us an email or visit our award winning showrooms.